Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Introduction

 \Paragraph{Previous work on adversarial multiple access channels.}

 Now we review previous work on broadcasting in multiple-access channels in the framework of adversarial queuing.
-The first such work, by Bender et al.~\cite{BenderFHKL05}, concerned throughput of randomized backoff for multiple-access channels, in the queue-free model.
-Deterministic distributed broadcast algorithms for multiple-access channels, in the model of stations with queues, were first considered by Chlebus et al.~\cite{ChlebusKR-TALG12}.
-They specified the classes of acknowledgment based and full sensing deterministic distributed algorithms, along the lines of the respective randomized protocols~\cite{Chlebus-randomized-radio-chapter-2001}.
+The first such work, by Bender et al.~\cite{BenderFHKL05}, concerned the throughput of randomized backoff for multiple-access channels, considered in the queue-free model.
+Deterministic distributed broadcast algorithms for multiple-access channels, in the model of stations with queues, were first considered by Chlebus et al.~\cite{ChlebusKR-TALG12}; that paper specified the classes of acknowledgment based and full sensing deterministic distributed algorithms, along the lines of the respective randomized protocols~\cite{Chlebus-randomized-radio-chapter-2001}.

 The maximum throughput, defined to mean the maximum rate for which stability is achievable, was studied by Chlebus et al.~\cite{ChlebusKR09}.
-Their model was of a fixed set of stations with queues, whose size~$n$ is known.
-They developed a stable deterministic distributed broadcast algorithm with queues of $\cO(n^2+\text{burstiness})$ size against leaky-bucket adversaries of injection rate~$1$, where ``burstiness'' is the maximum number of packets that the adversary can inject in one round.
+Their model was of a fixed set of stations with queues, whose number~$n$ is known.
+They developed a stable deterministic distributed broadcast algorithm with queues of sizes that are $\cO(n^2+\text{burstiness})$ against leaky-bucket adversaries of injection rate~$1$.
 That work demonstrated that throughput~$1$ was achievable in the model of a fixed set of stations whose number $n$ is known.
-They also showed some restrictions on traffic with throughput~$1$; in particular, communication algorithms have to be adaptive (use control bits in messages), achieving bounded packet latency is impossible, and queues have to be $\Omega(n^2+\text{burstiness})$.
+The paper~\cite{ChlebusKR09} also showed some restrictions on traffic with throughput~$1$; in particular, communication algorithms have to be adaptive (may use control bits in messages), achieving bounded packet latency is impossible, and queues have to be of $\Omega(n^2+\text{burstiness})$ sizes.

-Anantharamu et al. \cite{AnantharamuCR-TCS17} extended work on throughput~$1$ in adversarial settings by studying the impact of limiting a window-type adversary by assigning individual rates of injecting data for each station.
-They gave a non-adaptive algorithm for channels without collision detection of $\cO(n+w)$ queue size and $\cO(nw)$ packet latency, where $w$ is the window size; this is in contrast with general adversaries, against whom bounded packet latency for injection rate~$1$ is impossible to achieve.
+Anantharamu et al. \cite{AnantharamuCR-TCS17} extended work on throughput~$1$ in adversarial settings by studying the impact of limiting window-type adversaries by assigning individual rates of injecting data for each station.
+That paper~\cite{AnantharamuCR-TCS17} gave a non-adaptive algorithm for channels without collision detection of $\cO(n+w)$ queue size and $\cO(nw)$ packet latency, where $w$ is the window size; this is in contrast with general adversaries, against whom bounded packet latency for injection rate~$1$ is impossible to achieve.